amateescu/search_api_solr/README.md

 But the remaining processors are useful and should be activated.
 For example the HTML filter or the Highlighting processor.

+By default the Highlighting processor provided by Search API uses PHP to create highlighted snippets or an excerpt based on the entities loaded from the database.
+Solr itself can do that much better, especially for different languages.
+If you check `Retrieve result data from Solr` and `Highlight retrieved data` on the server edit page, the Highlighting processor will use this data directly and bypass it's own logic.
+To do the highlighting, Solr will use the configuration of the Highlighting processor.

 Hidden variables
 ----------------